constellation-daq/Constellation/docs/operator_guide/tutorials/single_satellite.md

 # Settings which apply to all satellites of type "Sputnik"
 interval = 1000

-[Mariner.Nine]
+[Sputnik.One]
-# Settings which only apply to the satellite with name "Mariner.Nine"
+# Settings which only apply to the satellite with name "Sputnik.One"
-voltage = 5.1
+launch_delay = 1
 ```

 When starting the controller, a configuration file can be passed as optional command line argument: